Ginger Snaps Baking Affairs

 Cutting cinnamon rolls using a serrated knife.

-Step 6: Roll, cut the dough, and second rise.
-Roll the dough into a log and use a serrated knife to cut and make 15 rolls.
-Place into a prepared 9x13 inch baking pan, cover, and let the dough rise for 20 minutes.
+Step 5: Roll the dough into a log and use a serrated knife to cut and make 15 rolls.

 Cinnamon rolls in a baking dish before being baked.